-“How can I know my highest purposes?” is a very common and important question.
+“How can I know my highest purposes and soul’s missions?” is a very common and important question.

 “Margaret,” an older female in North Carolina, told my workshop group that she didn’t know what her mission was.
 “I’ve tried and tried to figure it out,” she stated, “and I can’t come up with anything.”
 In an attempt to help clarify her life purpose, I asked how she spent her time.
 “Over the last seven years, I’ve helped eight friends and family members who were very ill and stayed with them until they passed on.
 I’ve been so busy that I don’t have time to figure out my soul’s missions.”

 If only all questions were so easy to solve.